rkilchmn/frontac24/README.md

 BF does not refresh in this case.

 ## display memo on inventory adjustments, delete link, and display inquiry on inventory tab
+## display memo on view/print transactions, simplify code, and sort by date